Your Product Analysis:

 + -

-Change Up Selective Herbicide, manufactured by Nufarm, is a cutting-edge herbicidal solution designed for use in both cool and warm-season turf.
-This herbicide is a versatile tool for tackling a wide range of problematic broadleaf weeds and is ideal for turf that may be sensitive to the use of 2,4-D on the property.
+Change Up Selective Herbicide, manufactured by Nufarm, is a cutting-edge herbicidal solution designed for use in both cool- and warm-season turf.
+This herbicide is versatile and ideal for tackling a wide range of problematic broadleaf weeds, including turf that may be sensitive to the use of 2,4-D on the property.

-Combining the potent active ingredients MCPA, fluroxypyr, and dicamba, Change Up Selective Herbicide offers a triple-action approach to effectively and selectively eliminate more than 200 broadleaf weeds including dandelion, plantain, oxalis, chickweed, thistles and other hard-to-control species from treatment areas.
+Combining the potent active ingredients MCPA, fluroxypyr, and dicamba, Change Up Selective Herbicide offers a triple-action approach to effectively and selectively eliminating more than 200 broadleaf weeds, including dandelion, plantain, oxalis, chickweed, thistles, and other hard-to-control species, from treatment areas.

-Change Up Selective Herbicide is known for its quick action, reducing callbacks, and is an excellent alternative for properties where the use of 2,4-D is a concern.
+Change Up Selective Herbicide is known for its quick action, which reduces callbacks.
+It is an excellent alternative for properties where the use of 2,4-D is a concern.

 Tools Needed